AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td rowspan="2">Healthcare provider professional role (mandatory)</td>
                     <td rowspan="2">024040</td>
                     <td>N/A</td>
-                    <td>N/A</td>
+                    <td>Composition.subject> Patient.generalPractitioner</td>
                     <td rowspan="2">
-                        <p>This requirement states a PSML document shall contain the primary care provider's professional role though it may be supplied as an absent value.</p>
+                        <p>This requirement mandates inclusion of the primary care provider's professional role though it may be supplied as an absent value.
+This requirement is best enforced in a further profile.</p>
-                        <p>The profile supports inclusion of a primary care provider as a practitioner or as an organisation - direct support is not provided in FHIR for a practitioner role.</p>
-                        <p>The profile support organisation type as an optional element.</p>
-                        <p>These parts of the requirement are best enforced in a conformance profile.</p>
+                        <p>The profile implicitly casts the professional role as general practitioner; a different role may be supplied in the organisation type.</p>
                     </td>
                 </tr>
                 <tr>